tadone/tadone.github.io/docs/kubernetes/ingress.md

 service "ghost" exposed
 $ curl 192.168.10.10:2368
 ```
+# Ingress

 ## Ingress

+Unlike all the above examples, ``Ingress`` is actually NOT a type of service.
+Instead, it sits in front of multiple services and act as a “smart router” or entrypoint into your cluster.
+For example, you can send everything on foo.yourdomain.com to the **foo** service, and everything under the yourdomain.com/bar/ path to the **bar** service.

 ::: warning
 Before using ingress resource, an ingress controller has to be installed!
 :::

-There are many types of **Ingress controllers**, from the Google Cloud Load Balancer, Nginx, Traefik, Ambassador, and more.

-Unlike all the above examples, Ingress is actually NOT a type of service.
-Instead, it sits in front of multiple services and act as a “smart router” or entrypoint into your cluster.
-For example, you can send everything on foo.yourdomain.com to the **foo** service, and everything under the yourdomain.com/bar/ path to the **bar** service.

 ```yaml{2}
 apiVersion: extensions/v1beta1